Growing Cut Flowers from Seed: Seed Starting 101

 Check out my favorite supplies and tools for starting seeds indoors.
 Whether you’re looking for grow lights or a seed starting mix, you’ll find what I use in my own greenhouse.

-The best cut flowers to grow from seed are not only beautiful and long-lasting in a vase but also relatively easy to cultivate.
+The best cut flowers to grow from seed are beautiful and long-lasting in a vase and relatively easy to cultivate.
 Here are some top choices:

 These vibrant and colorful annual flowers are a favorite for many gardeners.
 Zinnias are easy to grow from seed and bloom, providing a continuous supply of flowers for cutting throughout the summer.